-But the Court notes the important difference (to this internet lawyer at least) between a stream and a download
+But the Court notes the important difference (to this internet lawyer at least) between a stream (be it live video streaming or audio based) and a download

 So in this case, on one side we’ve got The Usual Suspects – Rogers, Bell, Shaw, and Telus.
 On the other side is SOCAN, the collective rights society that wants money for copyright owners in music that you’re probably sick of hearing about by now.
 The Usual Suspects run online music stores (like this) where users can download or stream music they buy on their ‘puters and cell phones.
 SOCAN said these downloads and streams were “communication to the public” as per s.
 3(f) and there should be royalties under that section.
 The Copyright Board set a tariff (Tariff 22.A) for such royalties.
 The reason I mention the name of the tariff is that lawyers may recognize it from the Tariff-22 case, a Supreme Court case from the original copyright trilogy of 2004, which in a specific way was a precursor to this case.
 But I digress; lawyers will do that.